Our Expertise

 Certificate of Inheritance

 We will procure all the certificates required for you to accept the inheritance.
-With the certificate of inheritance, we will also be able to register any property in your name in the land register.
+With the certificate of inheritance, we will also be able to register any property in your name in the land Registry in Greece within the right deadline.

 Succession issues